dustinfrye/dustinfrye.github.io/_pages/research.md

 <p><strong>The Effect of Allotment on Native American Households During the Assimilation Era</strong> (with Christian Dippel).
 2021.
 <br>
-<small>[ <a href="#/" onclick="visib('ppl')">Abstract</a> | <a href="/files/dawes_.pdf">Recent Draft</a>] </small>
+<small>[ <a href="#/" onclick="visib('ppl')">Abstract</a> | <a href="/files/dawes_.pdf">Older Draft</a>] </small>
 <p>

-<div id="ppl" style="display: none; text-align: justify; line-height: 1.2"><small> In the early twentieth century, the federal government broke up millions of acres of tribally owned reservation lands and allotted them to individual Native American households.
-The allotted land was initially held in trust (with limited property rights), and households had to prove themselves “competent” in order to be given full ‘fee- simple’ property rights.
-In short, allotment was a conditional transfer program aimed at cultural assimilation.
-We study how Native American households responded to the incentives created by allotment.</small><br><br></div>
+<div id="ppl" style="display: none; text-align: justify; line-height: 1.2"><small> In the early twentieth century, the U.S. government sought to culturally assimilate the hundreds of thousands of Native Americans living on reservations.
+One key mechanism was the Dawes Act (1887), which broke up tribally held lands and allotted them to individual Native households.
+We draw on newly digitized data sources, including Bureau of Indian Affairs annual reports, the universe of Indian allotments from the Bureau of Land Management, the 1935/36 Indian Census Rolls, and the complete count U.S. Censuses from 1900 to 1940.
+Using a probabilistic matching algorithm, we link individuals from the Indian Census Rolls to the 1940 Census, allowing us to observe their property rights status and census outcomes.
+Additionally, we construct data on the movements of local Indian Agents across reservations from 1880 to 1940.
+This enables us to examine how property rights changes—shaped by these agents—affected households’ wages, schooling, and their adoption of outward practices that federal policymakers promoted as signs of cultural assimilation.</small><br><br></div>

 <p><strong>Economic Consequences of Childhood Exposure to Urban Environmental Toxins</strong> (with Gisella Kagy).
-2023.
+2024.
 <br>
 <small>[ <a href="#/" onclick="visib('lead')">Abstract</a>]  | <a href="/files/FryeKagy_LeadExposure.pdf">Recent Draft</a>] </small>
 <p>